cbgaindia/budget-basics/union-budget.rst

 Where Does the Money Come From?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+The different sources from which the government can raise resources can be broadly classified into the following:
+* Tax Revenue
+* Non-Tax Revenue
+* Disinvestments/Borrowings
+* Grants-in-Aid

+Tax revenue is considered one of the most important sources of revenue for the government.

-If the Gross Tax Collection expected by the Centre is Rs.
+For example, in the financial year 2016-17 if the Gross Tax Collection expected by the Centre is Rs.
 100, around Rs.
 30 is from Corporation Tax, Rs.
 21 from Income Tax, Rs.
 14 from Customs, Rs.
 19.5 from Union Excise Duties and Rs.
 14 from Service Tax.

 .. image:: images/ub_receipt_budget.png

-Upto 52% of the Union Government’s receipts are from direct tax sources like Corporation and Income Taxes while 48 percent are from indirect sources like Customs, Union Excise Duties and Service Taxes.
+Upto 52% of the Union Government’s receipts are from direct tax sources such as Corporation Tax and Income Tax while 48 percent are from indirect sources like Custom Duties, Union Excise Duties and Service Tax.

-If the States’ receipts are also included, almost two-thirds of Combined Receipts of Centre and States are from Indirect Taxes.
-Direct Taxes are those for which the burden of tax falls on the entity that is being taxed while Indirect Taxes are those for which tax-burden can be shifted or passed on to others, at least partially,  later through business transactions of goods/services.
-Examples of some Direct Taxes are Corporation Tax, Income Tax, etc. while Indirect Taxes include Customs Duties, Excise Duties, Service Tax and Sales Tax/Value Added Tax (VAT).
-Of all these taxes, Union Government has the constitutional responsibility to collect Corporation Tax, Income Tax, Customs Duties and Service Taxes and Union Excise Duties.
+Direct Taxes are those for which the burden of tax falls on the entity that is being taxed while Indirect Taxes are those for which tax-burden can be shifted or passed on to others later through business transactions of goods/services.
+Some examples of Direct Taxes are Corporation Tax, Income Tax, etc., while Indirect Taxes include Customs Duties, Excise Duties, Service Tax, etc..
+Of all these taxes, the Union Government has the constitutional responsibility to collect Corporation Tax, Income Tax, Customs Duties, Service Tax and Union Excise Duties.

 **Corporation Tax:**
 Levied on incomes of registered companies/corporations in the territory of India (whether national or multinational/foreign).
 National companies are taxed on the basis of their aggregate income, irrespective of its source and origin whereas foreign companies are taxed only on the income that arises from operations carried out in India.

 **Income Tax:**
-Levied on the income of individuals, firms, etc. other than Companies under the Income Tax Act, 1961.
+This is a tax on the income of individuals, firms, etc. other than Companies, under the Income Tax Act, 1961.

+**Union Excise Duty:**
-Union Excise Duty: A production tax imposed on goods manufactured in India for domestic consumption by the Union Government under the Central Excise Act, 1944 and the Central Excise Tariff Act.
+A production tax imposed on goods manufactured in India for domestic consumption by the Union Government under the Central Excise Act, 1944 and the Central Excise Tariff Act.
 From 1999 onwards, it has been called the Central Value Added Tax (CENVAT).
 Certain goods like alcohol and related products as well as narcotics substances are included under the State Excise Duty and collected by all states.

 **Service Tax:**
 Levied on services provided by an entity and the responsibility of payment of tax lies on the service provider.
-The new proposed Goods and Service Taxes (GST) includes both Excise Duties and Service Taxes.
+The Goods and Service Taxes (GST) to be implemented in 2017 includes both Excise Duties and Service Taxes.

 Where Does the Money Go?
 ~~~~~~~~~~~~~~~~~~~~~~~~

 If the Union Budget has a total allocation of Rs.
-100, this is how the government intends to spend that money.
+100 in the financial year 2016-17, this is how the government intends to spend that money.

 .. image:: images/ub_exp_budget.png

-**Interest Payments** include those on internal debt like Treasury Bills, Market Loans, securities issued against small savings collection, state provident funds and insurance and pension funds.
+**Interest Payments** include interest paid on internal debt like Treasury Bills, Market Loans, securities issued against small savings collection, state provident funds and insurance and pension funds.

-**Defence expenditure** includes those on various aspects of the Army, Navy and Air Force in terms of miscellaneous services like Rashtriya Rifles, J&K Light Infantry, Coast Guard and Research and Development; revenue expenditures like pay and allowances, transportation, stores; and capital outlay on construction, air craft and aero engine, vehicles, equipment, naval fleet and dockyards, etc. This does not include defence pension which is calculated separately under the allocation for pension.
+**Defence** includes expenditure incurred on various aspects of the Army, Navy and Air Force in terms of miscellaneous services like Rashtriya Rifles, J&K Light Infantry, Coast Guard and Research and Development; revenue expenditures like pay and allowances, transportation, stores; and capital outlay on construction, air craft and aero engine, vehicles, equipment, naval fleet and dockyards, etc. This does not include defence pension which is calculated separately under the allocation for pension.

-**Pension** consists of those other than as part of welfare and social security like those on widows, mothers, aged and persons with disabilities.
-It includes the expenditure on central government employees in various departments.
+**Pension** consist of the provision for pensions and other retirement benefits of retired personnel of Defence Services and other civil departments including pensionary benefits of the employees of the Department of Telecommunications together with employees absorbed in Bharat Sanchar Nigam Ltd., and for medical treatment of CGHS pensioners.
+This does not include expenditure on social security measures for widows, mothers, aged and persons with disabilities.

-**Subsidies** consist of those on food, fertiliser, petrol and petroleum products, and interest subsidies.
+**Subsidies** include subsidies on food, fertiliser, petrol and petroleum products, interest subsidies, etc.

-**Finance Commission Recommended Grants-in-Aid** to States consist of 42% of the total of taxes like corporation tax, income tax, customs duty, union excise duty, service tax, etc. which are collected by the Centre which is constitutionally mandated by the Finance Commission to be shared with the states.
-The total fiscal space available with the Union Government is net of this amount.

-The rest of the money is allocated between all the Union Ministries.
+**Grants-in-Aid** are provided from a higher tier of government to a lower tier.
+In this case it is provided by the union government to the states.
+It is different from loans since these are provided without the expectations of any repayment later on.

 Fiscal Deficit
 --------------

-Fiscal Deficit refers to a gap in government’s budget; a gap that arises in any financial year when the government’s total expenditure exceeds its total income in that year and consequently it borrows money to cover that gap.
-Unlike the budgets of individuals or households (where income determines our expenditure), in the government budget – it’s the expenditure commitments that should determine its income (i.e. tax revenue and other receipts, which don’t have to be repaid) and the amount to be borrowed (if needed).
-It is covered by borrowing or taking debt.
+Fiscal Deficit refers to a gap in government’s budget that arises in any financial year when the government’s total expenditure exceeds its total receipts in that year and consequently it borrows money to cover that gap.
+The additional resources raised by the government in a financial year, in order to meet this gap, is the fiscal deficit for that year.
+Unlike budgets of individuals or households (where income determines expenditure), in the government’s budget it’s the expenditure commitments that should determine its income (i.e. tax revenue and other receipts, which don’t have to be repaid) and the amount to be borrowed (if needed).
+It is covered by borrowing.
 However, the total borrowing or debt taken by the government in a financial year could be more than the level of the Fiscal Deficit; this is because some of the financial liabilities (or amounts that have to be repaid) under government designed mechanisms like National Small Savings Fund (NSSF) and Market Stabilization Scheme (MSS) do not come under Fiscal Deficit (as those mechanisms operate outside the government budget) but those are considered to be the government’s liabilities or debt.
 The Central and State Governments in India both finance their deficits mostly through borrowing from domestic sources.